idossha/TI-CSC_loader/README.md

 ### Compatibility

 - **Operating Systems:** Linux, Windows, macOS
-- Please reach out if you encounter any bugs or issues.
+- Please reach out if you encounter any bugs or issues // ihaber@wisc.edu

 ---